karlmdavis/justdavis-karl/_it_docs/eddings/web.md

 ---
 title: Eddings Web Server
-kind: topic
+parent: /it/eddings
+layout: it_doc
-summary: "Describes the steps necessary to make eddings a web server."
+description: "Describes the steps necessary to make eddings a web server."
 ---